Danielkho20/bloomfilter/README.md

 An empty bloom filter is a bit array of m bits, all of which are initially set to zero.
 A bit array is an extremely space-efficient data structure that has each position in the array set to either 0 or 1.

+The applications of Bloom Filter are:

+-Weak password detection
+-Internet Cache Protocol
+-Safe browsing in Google Chrome
+-Wallet synchronization in Bitcoin
+-Hash based IP Traceback
+-Cyber security like virus scanning